topocare/iota-pay-on-production/README.md

 wallet_template.properties: Is a template config  file.
 1) copy file, rename the copy to wallet.properties
 2) Insert an IOTA seed (machines wallet)
-2) Insert a payment address, where the IOTA token shall be received when a production step is achieved
+3) Insert an outputAddress, where the IOTA token shall be received when a production step is achieved
+4) Insert a returnAddress, where unspend token are send in return